Finding out you have HIV is tough, but it’s not the end of the world. Lots of people with HIV have relationships and live long, healthy lives.

 What do I need to know about dating with HIV?

 Some people feel like their love lives are over when they find out they have HIV, but it’s just not true.
-People with HIV can have romantic and sexual relationships with each other, or with partners who don’t have HIV.
-There are dating websites and support groups for people living with HIV that can help you find a partner who’s also HIV positive.
+People with HIV have romantic and sexual relationships with each other, or with partners who don’t have HIV (these are sometimes called “serodiscordant” or “magnetic” couples).
+Today, effective HIV treatment helps keep you healthy and helps keep you from passing HIV to someone else.

 It’s normal to be worried about how your partner’s going to react.
 And there’s no way around it: some people might get freaked out.
-If that happens, try to stay calm and talk about your plan to stay healthy and make sure you don’t give it to anyone else.
-You might just need to give your partner a little time and space to process the news, which is normal.
-They can also talk to their doctor about ways to protect themselves from HIV.
+If that happens, try to stay calm and talk about your plan to stay healthy and how they can stay HIV negative.
+It might help to give your partner a little time and space to process.
+You could also suggest they talk with your HIV doctor about ways to protect themselves from HIV.